 LEAVE WHATEVER YOU DO BETTER THAN YOU FOUND IT.

 In 1968, he was among a select group who helped establish a campus for The Ohio State University in Marion.
-He was part of the very successful fund raising effort that brought in $675,000 when $400,000 was needed to purchase the 180 acres now home to both Ohio State Marion and Marion Technical College.
-A buckeye tree with his name on it now thrives on the campus’ Founders Grove and he received the University’s Ralph Howard Service Award and Alumni Citizenship Award for his contributions to his alma mater.
-John has been present for each new addition to campus since then, including the Science and Engineering Building which opened this academic year.
+He was part of the very successful fund raising effort that brought in $675,000 when $400,000 was needed to purchase the 180 acres now home to both The Ohio State University at Marion and Marion Technical College.
+A buckeye tree with his name on it now thrives on the campus’ Founders Grove and he received the University’s Ralph Howard Service Award and Alumni Citizenship Award in acknowledgement of his contributions to his alma mater.
+Keggan has been present for each new addition to campus since then, including the Science and Engineering Building which opened this past academic year.

 According to friend Ted Babich, “John has done more than anyone of his or my generation for the people of Marion.
-His efforts to save the Palace and establish OSUM will continue to enrich and improve Marion for generations to come.”
+His efforts to save the Palace and establish Ohio State Marion will continue to enrich and improve Marion for generations to come.”

 Keggan has lent his influence throughout the community—including the Marion Rotary Club, Marion Country Club, Y-Mens, Marion’s Ohio State Alumni Club, United Way of Marion County, the Marion Family YMCA, and Epworth United Methodist Church, among others.